middtown/angular/lectures/03-observables-tdd-universal/02-jasmine-and-tdd.md

 <!-- Half-mast -->

 Imagine we want the `eat` method to behave differently in different contexts.
-For example, if the dog is not hungry and has a `hunger_level` of `0`, we don't want the `eat` method to continue decrementing.
+For example, if the dog is not hungry and has a `hungerLevel` of `0`, we don't want the `eat` method to continue decrementing.
 In order to set up different scenarios or contexts in our specifications, we can use different `describe` blocks.

 `dog.component.spec.ts`